 Direct mail is normally used to generate interest in the recipient in order to schedule a sales appointment.
 Obviously, it is important to generate the maximum interest possible in the financial products and services highlighted in the direct mail being used.
 The principal ethical difficulty with respect to direct mail and advertising is its relative brevity.
 It is often impossible to make a full disclosure in a piece of direct mail or in an advertisement.
-There just isn't sufficient time.
-Since the advertising or direct mail used must be brief as well as capable of generating prospective client interest it is particularly important that care be taken to ensure that the practitioner not misrepresent either the product or himself.
+There just isn't sufficient time or space.
+Since the advertising or direct mail used must be brief as well as capable of generating prospective client interest it is particularly important that care be taken to ensure that the agent not misrepresent either the product or himself.

-Since reader interest must be caught quickly, there may be a tendency to puffery-to present the product in an exaggerated manner by ascribing to it qualities it does not have.
+Since reader interest must be caught quickly, there may be a tendency to puffery -- to present the product in an exaggerated manner by ascribing to it qualities it does not have.
 For example, the writer may describe the product as new and unique or revolutionary.
 In many cases involving products other than insurance or investment products, these words are just puffery.
-In the insurance and investment business, however, the use of language that describes the offering as "new" or "best"-unless it clearly is and can be verified-or any other exaggeration must be scrupulously avoided.
+In the insurance and investment business, however, the use of language that describes the offering as "new" or "best" -- unless it clearly is and can be verified -- or any other exaggeration must be scrupulously avoided.
 Both legally and ethically, it must not be done.

 The limited space normally available in direct mail letters makes including qualifying information that might be necessary to a complete understanding of the offering difficult.
 As a result, information concerning exclusions, conditions, and other limitations is not included.